fiszbein-lab/evopython/README.md

         # The alignment is discontiguous; do something else.
         pass
 ```
-We can parse any feature type in the GTF (see the `GTF` class description
+We can parse any feature type in the GTF (see the `GTF` description
 below) and further generate derived, secondary features with the `Feature`
-class's pad method (see the `Feature` class description below), placing minimal
+class's pad method (see the `Feature` description below).
-constraints on the features we can query alignments for.

 For specific usage examples, see the Jupyter notebooks in the **examples**
 directory.